-- Finalize a psychoeducation program for caregivers by the end of Q3 Y2 (September 30, 2021).
-This goal was extended from the end of Y1 (December 31, 2020). - Increase caregiver enrollment in psychoeducation groups by the end of Y3 (December 31, 2022). - Increase assessment scores of program cohorts from pre to post.
+- Finalize a psychoeducation program for caregivers by the end of Y1 (December 31, 2020). - Increase caregiver enrollment in psychoeducation groups by the end of Y3 (December 31, 2022). - Increase assessment scores of program cohorts from pre to post.

-- · Final approval from behavioral health leadership of psychoeducation program plan and documentation - This metric will be reported on in Y2. - # of participating caregivers pre/post in each cohort - This metric will be reported on in Y3. - # of psychoeducation program cohorts who had a statistically significant increase in pre/post assessment scores - This metric will be reported on in Y2.
+- Final approval from behavioral health leadership of psychoeducation program plan and documentation - # of participating caregivers pre/post in each cohort - # of psychoeducation program cohorts that had a statistically significant increase in pre/post assessment scores

-Increase caregiver access to and consumption of education related to childhood trauma through the development and dissemination of an educational video on evidence-based practices (EBPs) on the KidsCope webpage on Nemours.org.
+Increase caregiver access to and consumption of education related to childhood trauma through the development and dissemination of an educational video on evidence-based practices (EBPs) on the KidsCope webpage via Nemours.org.

-- Produce and publish at least one educational video that includes content on EBPs for caregivers of children who experience/experienced trauma on the KidsCope webpage on Nemours.org by the end of Y2, Q2 (June 30, 2021). - Increase caregiver access to education related to childhood trauma from Y2 to Y3. - Increase caregiver consumption of educational information related to childhood trauma from Y2 to Y3.
+- Produce and publish at least one educational video that includes content on EBPs for caregivers of children who experience/ experienced trauma on the KidsCope webpage on Nemours.org by the end of Y2, Q2 (June 30, 2021). - Increase caregiver access to education related to childhood trauma from Y2 to Y3. - Increase caregiver consumption of educational information related to childhood trauma from Y2 to Y3.

-- Final published video on KidsCope webpage - Scripts for the KidsCope webpage video have been developed and reviewed, and feedback has been submitted for the development of videos. - # of hits to the KidsCope webpage that houses the education video(s) on childhood trauma via Nemours.org - This metric will be reported on in Y2 and Y3. - # of views of the educational video(s) on childhood trauma accessed via the KidsCope webpage on Nemours.org - This metric will be reported on in Y2 and Y3.
+- Final published video on KidsCope webpage - # of hits to the KidsCope webpage that houses the education video(s) on childhood trauma via Nemours.org - # of views of the educational video(s) on childhood trauma accessed via the KidsCope webpage via Nemours.org